 - CRM integration: Convert volunteers to donors by enabling integration to your CRM database.
 Doing so will allow you to become more efficient and also increase donations of both time and money.

-- Helpful reporting: We all know how important statistics are for board reports and grant writing.
+- Strategic reporting: We all know how important statistics are for board reports and grant writing.
 Look for software that contains powerful reporting capabilities.
 It should be able to pull numbers for you such as hours donated per month, per year, per event, and per volunteer.

 Features are certainly paramount when it comes to online volunteer management, but it’s also important to look behind the software and examine the vendor.
 Once you’ve determined that the solution is a good fit, then ask these questions to evaluate vendors: